google/wuffs/README.md

 ## What Does Puffs Code Look Like?

 The [`std/gif/decode_lzw.puffs`](./std/gif/decode_lzw.puffs) file is a good example.
-See the "Your First Edit" section below for more guidance.
+See the "Poking Around" section below for more guidance.

 ## What Does Compile Time Checking Look Like?